Polyeons/Acer-Nitro5-Hackintosh-Ventura/README.md

 ## DSDT-SSDT
 - Custom DSDT/SSDT files for this particular model has been created using dumping the DSDT from windows 10 and then modifying it for mac os to work.

-> ***Note*** : Please don't use this if you're using a different model, it will definitely cause problem, also kindly remove the kexts RtWlanU.kext and RtWlanU1827.kext from kexts folder and from config.plist [kernel -> Add], these kexts are for usb wifi dongle (tp-link tl-wn725n).
+> ***Note*** : Please don't use this if you're using a different model, it will definitely cause problems, also kindly remove the kexts RtWlanU.kext and RtWlanU1827.kext from kexts folder and from config.plist [kernel -> Add], these kexts are for usb wifi dongle (tp-link tl-wn725n).

 ## Credits